Topics:Personal Finance Basics

 “Whatever irrational guilt you might feel from not spending enough on gifts will dissipate much faster than the guilt you’ll feel from putting yourself in any sort of debt.
 If you struggle with impulse spending around the holidays, constantly remind yourself of the stress that stems from debt.”

-A very important aspect of your budget will be outlining all possible costs that you may accumulate throughout the holiday season.
-Although travel may not be one of your costs this year, it is important to consider all other costs:
+A very important aspect of your budget will be outlining all possible costs that you may accumulate throughout the holiday season:

 While some people set a dollar limit that they can afford, others just go spend and add up the receipts later.
 Have you ever considered how much of your annual income you spend in the holiday season?
 This perspective can be helpful when setting financial limits.
 Leslie Copeland, chief strategy officer at Ascend Federal Credit Union cautions, "Shoppers should spend no more than 1.5 percent of their annual income on holiday expenses.
 Once that number is set, they can plan out gifts, food, entertaining and travel costs."